FCP-INDI/C-PAC_templates/README.md

 |------------------------------|----------|----------|-----------|---------|--------------------------------------------------------------------------------------------------------------------------------------|--------------------|--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------|----------------|---------------------|
 | CHD8 |  | No | No |  | drawn by hand on a BOLD EPI template of one study carried out some time ago at Istituto Italiano di Tecnologia |  |  |  | [doi:10.1038/s41467-021-26131-z](https://doi.org/10.1038/s41467-021-26131-z) | 2021 |  |

+---

 <a name="neuroparc"></a>
 # Neuroparc
+This repository contains *a subset* of the files from [:octocat:/neurodata/neuroparc@`v1.0`](https://github.com/neurodata/neuroparc).

+These files are packaged in [`ghcr.io/c-pac_templates/neuroparc`](https://github.com/orgs/FCP-INDI/packages/container/package/c-pac_templates%2Fneuroparc) and included in [`ghcr.io/c-pac_templates`](https://github.com/orgs/FCP-INDI/packages/container/package/c-pac_templates) at `/ndmg_atlases`.

+This section of this README is mostly excerpted directly from [:octocat:/neurodata/neuroparc@`v1.0`/README.md](https://github.com/neurodata/neuroparc/blob/v1.0/README.md).

 * [Atlas Spec](https://github.com/neurodata/neuroparc/blob/devel/atlases/Human/atlas_spec.md)
 * [Table](#Table)

-This repository contains a subset of parcellations, templates, masks, and transforms to (and from) MNI152NLin6 space from https://github.com/neurodata/neuroparc.
+This repository contains a parcellations, templates, masks, and transforms to (and from) MNI152NLin6 space.
 The files are named according to the BIDs specification.

 ![](https://github.com/NeuroDataDesign/the-ents/blob/explore-atlases/atlases/Results/brainAtlases_color_wRegions.png)